Student loans in default to be referred to debt collection, Education Department says

 Already, many borrowers have been bracing for obligations coming due.

 In 2020, President Donald Trump paused federal student loan payments and interest accrual as a temporary relief measure for student borrowers.
-The pause in payments was extended multiple times through 2023, and a final grace period for loan repayments ended in October 2024.
+The pause in payments was extended multiple times by the Biden administration through 2023, and a final grace period for loan repayments ended in October 2024.
 That meant tens of millions of Americans had to start making payments again.

 Borrowers who don’t make payments for nine months go into default, which is reported on their credit scores and can go to collections.